sratanas/solo-project-scoping/README.md

 ### Public views
  - Create homepage with general information, most recent upcoming events and featured organization or event.
 - Create calendar view that pulls in and displays inputs from all organizations.
-Include filter options and search bar.
+Use either Angular Materials or Boostrap for calendar Include filter options and search bar.

 ### User specific:
 - Add authentication and registration view for users to sign up for a profile.